bloxcosite/site/README.md

-# Welcome to Bloxco.org
+# Welcome to bloxco.org's GitHub repo!
-Welcome to Bloxco.org, the official website for the Roblox game 'Bloxco Supermarket'.
-Play it now, join our communications server, and apply!
+Here, you'll find the source behind our site: https://bloxco.org.
+Check it out!

+* Several files are obfuscated to provide maximum security *